Jonathan Hill (architect)

-Jonathan Hill (born 1958) is an English architect, architectural historian, and book author/editor.
+Jonathan Hill (17 June 1958 – 1 November 2023) was an English architect, architectural historian, editor, and author.

+Biography

+Jonathan Hill received a Diploma from the Architectural Association School of Architecture in 1983, a Master of Science degree from University College London in 1990, and a Doctor of Philosophy degree from the University of London in 2000.

 Hill joined University College London, part of the University of London, England, in 1989.
-He is Professor of Architecture and Visual Theory in the Bartlett School of Architecture at UCL.
+He was Professor of Architecture and Visual Theory in the Bartlett School of Architecture at UCL.
+He led the Architecture MArch PG12 studio and was director of the Architectural Design MPhil/PhD programme, the first such programme to be established in the United Kingdom.

+Hill died from cancer on 1 November 2023, at the age of 65.

+Work

-Jonathan Hill has published a number of books including:
+Jonathan Hill published a number of books including: